 "It’s very common to find elephants that have a portion of their leg blown off," Steve told me.
 "And the need for prosthetics is what we’re working on right now.
 We have an R&D lab in New Mexico that’s managed by one of my sons, and professional sculptors are working on the mechanics of giving the elephants new legs as we speak."

 While this is all highly commendable, it doesn't mean the company hasn't come in for criticism in the past.
-And Shubin understands that you don’t get to be a multi-million dollar sex toy manufacturer without making a few enemies along the way.
+And Shubin understands that you don’t get to be a multi-million dollar sex-toy manufacturer without making a few enemies along the way.

 For example, it doesn’t take much googling before you start coming across disgruntled ex-employees complaining of capricious or flat-out incompetent management.
 "Utter and total lack of management with more between their ears than pocket lint" is one example I put to Steve.
-His response: "If anyone was let go, I can promise you this: they were not good at their jobs – they sucked."
+His response, "If anyone was let go, I can promise you this: they were not good at their jobs—they sucked."

 Some criticism has been less vicious.
 Professionally, Shubin has always been careful not to court conversations with religion, and the only one he’s consciously been party to resembled a piece of performance art more than a legitimate dispute.
 In the company’s early days, an employee noticed someone burying something in the ground in front of the office.
-As he got closer he realised the stranger was planting a row of tiny crosses.
+As he got closer he realized the stranger was planting a row of tiny crosses.
 When he asked the stranger what he was doing, the reply was simply, "We’re bringing Christ to you."
 With that, the stranger fled.

 The company knew exactly which church the man had come from, but chose not to make a big deal of it.
-Shubin explained: "We weren’t offended.
+Shubin explained, "We weren’t offended.
 We didn’t argue with them, and it’s really never been a problem because I never broach the subjects of sexuality and religion."
 He may be on a crusade to bring masturbation to the mainstream, but he’s not interested in getting into a knife fight with the church.